 The Crime Scene Technician Certificate Program (CSTCP) is a series of six fundamental courses that introduce vital components of crime scene investigation.
 Participants are required to attend and successfully pass all six courses to receive their certificate.
 Upon completion of the program, participants will have exceeded the minimum requirements necessary to apply for national crime scene certification.
 All six courses of the program will be held at the Criminal Justice Institute.

-Nomination letters for the 2022 session can be submitted to Dr. Cheryl May from your Chief of Police, Sheriff, Department Head or Director indicating how your participation in this program will benefit your agency, that your agency will provide all required photography equipment, and that he/she will support your attendance as well as ensure, to the best of their ability, your participation in all six courses.
+We are no longer accepting nominations for the 2022 session.
+When a new session becomes available, nomination letters should be addressed to Dr. Cheryl May from your Chief of Police, Sheriff, Department Head or Director indicating how your participation in this program will benefit your agency, that your agency will provide all required photography equipment, and that he/she will support your attendance as well as ensure, to the best of their ability, your participation in all six courses.

 WEEK ONE: Crime Scene Management/Crime Scene Photography – July 12-15, 2022